HubitatCommunity/Google_Calendar_Search/README.md

 13. Assuming a successful Google Authentication, a message will appear in HE letting you know and to click Next to continue setup.
 14. Click **Next**
 15. From here you can setup new Search Triggers by clicking **New Search...** and follow the instructions.
-16. If you have any questions or issues, please post them in the <a href="https://community.hubitat.com/t/release-google-calendar-search/71397" target="_blank">[RELEASE] Google Calendar, Task, and Reminder Search</a> community thread.
+16. If you have any questions or issues, please post them in the <a href="https://community.hubitat.com/t/release-google-calendar-search/71397" target="_blank">[RELEASE] Google Calendar, Task, and Gmail Search and Gmail Notification Device</a> community thread.